 - As a result of all the above, value is deeply personal.
 No two people share exactly the same values.
 Even when we largely agree, there are shades of difference based on our unique experiences and feelings.

 - Value is entirely psychological.
 Without a mind, there can be no sense of value.
 Even though value may be something so fundamental that we share it with dogs and squirrels, it is not something we share with rocks or fire hydrants.
-Your product is never enough by itself — it does not have value unless someone knows about it.
+Your product is never enough by itself — it does not have value unless someone is aware of it.

 - There’s no such thing as intrinsic value; all value is perceived.
 I may love the taste and smell of apples.
 I may appreciate their nutritional value and how easy they are to eat.
 I may be willing to pay upwards of $3 a pound for the very best organic varieties.
 But to someone that’s highly allergic to apples, they are worth nothing — they have no value.

-- A baker buys apples to make pies.
+- Everyone has different values.
+A baker buys apples to make pies.
 A mom buys apples to give her kids healthy snacks.
 A stable owner buys apples to treat her horses.
 People who value the same things do so for different reasons.

 Psychological Alchemy: The Tools You Need To Create Value

-Since all value is psychological, we must find tools that create value in the mind.
+Since all value is psychological, only psychological tools create value in the mind.
 There are three tools in our tool chest: knowledge (from information and other forms of content), emotion (created by design and branding) and experiences, which are a way we can combine the other two tools into something that may be greater than the sum of its parts.